-- An error can arise if we forget to convert the interest rate or the number of periods to months or quarters when calculating monthly or quarterly payments.
-For the monthly rate, we need to divide annual rate by 12 and by 4 for the quarterly rate.
+An error can arise if we forget to convert the interest rate or the number of periods to months or quarters when calculating monthly or quarterly payments.
+For the monthly rate, we need to divide the annual rate by 12, or by 4 for the quarterly rate.

 Thanks for reading CFI’s guide to important Excel functions!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
 To learn more, check out these additional CFI resources: